tetekos/pyspark_jupyter/README.md

 Unzip it and move it to a folder (just be mindful of the ownership of that folder)

 tar -xzf spark-2.4.0-bin-hadoop2.7.tgz
 mv spark-2.4.0-bin-hadoop2.4 /folder/spark-2.4

-Open ~/.bashrc
+Add the env variables to .bashrc

 nano ~/.bashrc

-Add the following to
+# Pyspark shell

 export SPARK_HOME=/folder/spark-2.4.0-bin-hadoop2.7
 export PATH=$SPARK_HOME/bin:$PATH

 export PYSPARK_PYTHON=/home/username/anaconda3/bin/python
 export PATH=$PYSPARK_PYTHON:$PATH
-By adding them into the env variables we can use the pyspark shell

 # Spark-xml
 Go to https://mvnrepository.com/artifact/com.databricks/spark-xml_2.11/0.4.1 and download the jar file and then add it to the jar folder of the spark-2.4.0

-# Jupyter
+# Findspark
 If we want to use jupyter we can use the module findspark (https://github.com/minrk/findspark)

 pip install findspark